savesmith/VDiff/README.md

 ]
 ```

-You can add more method patterns to support other file types.
-Currently only one pattern for a file is supported, but it is a feature expected to be added.
+You can add more method patterns to support other file types or version configurations